LF-Decentralized-Trust-Mentorships/mentorship-program/docs/for-mentees/for-mentee-applicants.md

 # Mentee Applicant Eligibility

---DRAFT--

-*   You must be at least 18 years of age by end of May.
+*   You must be at least 18 years of age at the start of the mentorship program.

 *   The mentorship will be remote.
-However, you must be eligible to work in the country and jurisdiction where you reside in for the entire duration of the program.
+However, you must be eligible to work in the country and jurisdiction where you reside in for the duration of the program.
+*
+*   You have not participated in another Linux Foundation hosted mentorship program (such as CNCF or Risc-V) before.
+*
+*   Both students and those who are looking for open source contribution experience as part of their professional are welcome to participate.

 *   Please review any [additional eligibility requirements](https://docs.linuxfoundation.org/lfx/mentorship/mentee-guide/am-i-eligible) that may apply.

-Hyperledger mentorship is ***no longer*** limited to those currently enrolled in colleges and universities.
-However, you're expected to contribute on a consistent basis ~ 20 hours a week from June to November so please plan accordingly.
-We're working on the content; please check back for updates later.